Frequently Asked Questions About Behavioral Activation For Depression

 Introduction

-Two-thirds of people with Attention Deficit and Hyperactivity Disorder (ADHD) will be diagnosed with a co-existing condition.
+Two-thirds of people with Attention Deficit Hyperactivity Disorder (ADHD) will be diagnosed with a co-existing condition.
 Most children diagnosed with such a condition will have a behavioral disorder, but around 18% of them will have mood disorders.
 Anxiety and depression are the most frequently diagnosed mood disorders in children with ADHD.
-These conditions can be caused by the frustrations of having to live with the symptoms of ADHD or they could be a coexisting mood disorder.
-Other common mood disorders include bipolar disorder, learning disorders, obsessive-compulsive disorder, Tourette Syndrome and substance abuse.
+These conditions can be caused by the frustrations of having to live with the symptoms of ADHD, or they could be a coexisting mood disorder.
+Other common mood disorders include bipolar disorder, learning disorders, obsessive-compulsive disorder, Tourette Syndrome, and substance abuse.

 Continue reading “Co-Existing Mood Disorders In Children With ADHD”